getgrav/grav-learn/pages/20/02.migration/04.ai-assisted-development/doc.md

 Porting a plugin or theme from Grav 1.7 to Grav 2.0 is mostly mechanical work: declare a compatibility flag, expose your functionality as API endpoints if you have admin features, port your blueprints and language files to work with Admin 2.0, and adjust to Symfony, Twig, and PHP version bumps.

 Mechanical work is exactly the kind of work AI agents are good at.
-The Grav team ships a set of **Claude Code Skills** that encode the patterns, conventions, and gotchas of Grav 2.0 plugin development.
+The Grav team ships a set of **Claude Code Skills** — published at [github.com/getgrav/grav-skills](https://github.com/getgrav/grav-skills) — that encode the patterns, conventions, and gotchas of Grav 2.0 plugin development.
 With these skills installed, an AI agent like [Claude Code](https://www.anthropic.com/claude-code) has the project-specific knowledge it needs to do this work correctly the first time.

+Although this page lives in the migration section, the skills are not porting-only.
+They are equally useful for:

+- **Porting an existing Grav 1.7 plugin to be 2.0-compatible** (compatibility flags, PHP 8.3+ deprecations, removing ties to the classic admin)
+- **Building a new Grav 2.0 plugin from scratch** that integrates with the API and/or Admin Next
+- **Adding Admin Next integration** to a plugin that previously had a classic-admin UI (custom form fields, admin pages, sidebar nav, panels, menu bar items)

+The skills also include reference points to the **Grav Premium** plugins (Yeti Search Pro, SEO Magic, AI Pro, AI Translate, Quick Links) so the agent has real-world examples to look at when generating code.

 This page documents what each skill covers, when to invoke it, and roughly what to expect from the agent.